The psychological and behavioural risk factors for injury are not specific to overuse injuries, but can also be risk factors for acute injuries.

 It is important to get the balance right between being too risk averse and not cautious enough.
 Often if we avoid one risk we expose ourselves to another risk because life is inherently full of risk.
 However not exercising due caution is also clearly not a good thing.
 This is a difficult area because if you don’t have the right information on which to base your decisions about whether to take a risk then it is hard to make a good decision.
 In terms of overuse injury is often difficult to get a diagnosis quickly.
 Sometimes when I have been faced with a decision about whether to take time off work because of an injury it has been difficult to make a decision because I’ve not had a diagnosis.
 I have responded to this pressure to work whilst being injured by going to work but trying to reduce the amount of stress on the affected area.
 This hasn’t always worked because I haven’t given myself enough time to sufficiently rest the injury so this kind of compromise when faced with a risk can sometimes result in an inadequate response.

 Rushing around whether on foot, in a car or on a bike is clearly risky.
 So many accidents happen simply because we don’t give ourselves enough time.
 In a broader sense taking a more gradual approach to things can often reduce stress.
 Giving adequate time to rest after an injury is important, not just so that the tissues have enough time to heal but also to create some space for reflecting on what has happened, to make the necessary appointments and undertake your rehabilitation regime.
 This is where taking sick leave can be very important.
 Having time to think is vital so that one can make the right judgements about the issues one is facing.

+ii) Intuition.
 I read an interesting story about someone who managed to avoid the clutches of the infamous serial killers Ian Brady and Myra Hindley.
 The boy was lured into their house on the pretext being offered some food.
 When he was in the house he had a vague sense of unease, that something wasn’t quite right.
 He then made his escape and later discovered that Brady and Hindley were child killers and that he had narrowly missed such a fate.

 i) Firstly, lack of assertiveness.
 There are a number of ways in which a lack of assertiveness lead to injury.
 The most serious example is the case of violent assaults where you are more likely to be a victim if you have unassertive body language.
 I have sometimes been talked into lifting heavy objects where really I should have said no. Sometimes it is that simple you just need to say no and be direct.
 Another example is not taking sick leave at work when you have an injury.
 I think that this is about realising that you do have a right to take sick leave if you are unwell.
 In all these cases it’s about realising that you have power and rights just like everyone else and you can just say no and not let people bully you into things that are harmful to you or that you do not want to.

-A related error is to want to appear macho.
-I guess this is something that affects males more than females.
+ii) Being competitive can be driven by a sense of low self esteem.
+It can lead to injury because it can encourage you to push yourself too far.
+A particular risky kind of competitiveness is wanting to appear macho.
+I guess the latter is is something that affects males more than females.
 It is dangerous because it can encourage you to take risks that put yourself in danger, whether through getting involved in an aggressive confrontation with somebody or wanting to prove your manliness by doing something that is beyond your limitations.